badrobotics/FeRTOS/README.md

 If you want to use the heap allocator with Rust's built in collections, you will need to use the nightly rust build.
 You can enable this by running `rustup default nightly`.
 To revert back to stable rust, run `rustup default stable`.
-The stable version with this functionality included will be rust 1.35 which is scheduled for release on [May 23, 2019](https://github.com/rust-lang/rust/milestones)

 To load the binary onto the board:
 1. Run `openocd -f <path to config file>`